This program prints Hello, world! print('Hello, world!') Run the program, and it would print out: Hello, world!

 As mentioned previously, there are certain things you must consider when choosing a Python GUI framework.
 Such considerations include the following.

 - OS-specific: If your application will be native to a specific operating system only, as opposed to multiple platforms, you must make sure the library you choose supports that OS.
-If you plan on releasing your application to multiple platforms, you’ll want to make sure the library supports all targeted OSs.
+If you plan to release your application to multiple platforms, you’ll want to know that the library supports all targeted OSs.

 - GUI needs: If you know the necessary elements of your GUI (such as clickable buttons, drop-downs, forms, windows, and other controls), you must know if the GUI framework is capable of drawing and controlling those elements.